Framed cohomological Hall algebras and cohomological stable envelopes: Abstract

 \section{Abstract}

 There are multiple conjectures relating the cohomological Hall algebras (CoHAs) of certain substacks of the moduli stack of representations of a quiver $Q$ to the Yangian $Y^{Q}_{MO}$ by Maulik-Okounkov, whose construction is based on the notion of stable envelopes of Nakajima varieties.
 In this article, we introduce the cohomological Hall algebra of the moduli stack of framed representations of a quiver $Q$ (framed CoHA) and we show that the equivariant cohomology of the disjoint union of the Nakajima varieties $\naka_Q(\vi,\w)$ for all dimension vectors $\vi$ and framing vectors $\w$ has a canonical structure of subalgebra of the framed CoHA.
 Restricted to this subalgebra, the algebra multiplication is identified with the stable envelope map.
-As a corollary, we deduce an explicit inductive formula to compute stable envelopes in terms of tautological classes.
+As a corollary, we deduce an explicit inductive formula to compute stable envelopes in terms of tautological classes. \ With this construction in mind, we introduce a framed CoHA